I spoke with singer/songwriter Dan Godlin about growing up in Boston, and his passion for music.

 The bar..from the TV show!

 Oh!
 Haha!
 See, I haven’t visited Boston much.
 I tend to stay in my hometown.

 Q: You were an athlete is High School.
 How did you transition from that to singer/songwriter?

 I’ve been an athlete all my life.
 I started playing football when I was seven or eight years old.
 I followed in my father and brothers footsteps.
 I’ve played every sport under the sun, but I always had an ear for music.
 As I got older, I started taking piano and guitar lessons.
 I started writing my own stuff around twelve years old.
+I really struggled for a while because I was trying to do the writing myself at just 12 years old.
+There are a few songs that really didn’t work so I would recommend anybody looking to become a singer/songwriter to take songwriting guitar lessons Omaha so you start the way you mean to go on.
 In middle school, I would star in middle school cabarets and stuff like that.
 In high school, I got serious with sports.
 I got into physical, manly sports.
 I was the captain of the football and wrestling teams, but a sensitive songwriter.
 I had to put that on the back burner for a while..it sucked.
 Senior year was a big test for me.
 Brown and Dartmouth pursued me for football.
 Ultimately, I decided to go with my heart.
 I think I made the right decision..haven’t looked back since.

 Q: Was it tough setting off into the world of music?

 I was lucky because I started out doing demos..that’s how I was “discovered.”
 A manager from Jive Records saw me when I was nineteen.
 He showed me the path of recording demos, to performing on Bleecker Street in New York City.

 Q: What is your favorite part of performing live?